-Assess the hydrological impacts of the project, particularly with regard to the various components of flow that may be impacted by the project.
+Assess the hydrological impacts of the project, particularly with regard to the various components of flow that may be impacted by the project and that consider the take or interference with the flow of water within specific catchments.
+Demonstrate that overland flow capture will not facilitate the take of water post mining.

 The EIS will address: changes to catchment size or characteristics; changes to the direction or quantity of runoff in the local catchment and to accumulated downstream flows; scouring and erosion; and the consequent impacts of any subsidence.
+Describe any mitigation strategies required to manage hydrological impacts on downstream users.
 Any consequential impacts of changes to water flow or groundwater recharge on ecosystems and wildlife will be addressed in the ecology section of the EIS.
 When flooding levels will be affected, model the afflux and illustrate the predictions with maps.
-Describe and illustrate how an operating pit would be protected from flooding, and address the flood protection level of any final void without the need to maintain levees.
+Provide conceptual details of the systems proposed to deal with flood impacts on site, including levees and other engineering protection against impacts of drainage, local and regional flooding and related erosion impacts.